What is a High Fiber Diet?

 An example of a high-fiber meal plan comprising 3 meals and one snack, looks like this:

 |whole grain cereal with fruit, almonds, wheat germ, and non-fat milk||- crunchy tuna salad, whole wheat crackers, fruit and carrots||

-- beef and pepper saute, with pilaf rice- and fruit
+- beef and pepper sauté, with pilaf rice- and fruit

-|- whole wheat crackers and low fat cheese
+|- whole wheat crackers and low-fat cheese|

 High fiber foods

 Here’s a few of the best high-fiber foods you can eat and form as part of a high-fiber diet:

 |Foods High in Fiber||Fiber Grams||% of Recommended Daily Allowance|

 |Bran flakes – 1 cup||7.73g||30.92 %|

 |Red kidney beans – 100g||6.4g||25.60 %|